Co-Founder of the Moriches Bay Project

 As president and co-founder of First Coastal in 1975, he provides environmental services and solutions to help coastal property owners with the preservation and protection of their property.
 Aram currently serves as the Commissioner of Wildlife Protection for the Village of West Hampton Dunes, is active in the Westhampton Kiwanis Club and routinely presents on environmental issues to local service organizations.
 Aram received his BS in Environmental Science and Resource Management from Lehigh and his MS from the University of Delaware.
 He is routinely requested to present at national and regional coastal conferences.
 Aram reside in Westhampton Beach.

 James N. Hulme is a founding member of a local law firm Kelly & Hulme, PC, engaged in the general practice of law concentrating on land use and real estate.
-Pro Bono work done by the Mr. Hulme’s Firm includes the formation and advising of several local not for profit organizations including the WHBPAC, the Westhampton Cultural Consortium, the Westhampton Youth Alliance, the Moriches Bay Project and others.
+Pro Bono work done by Mr. Hulme’s Firm includes the formation and advising of several local not-for-profit organizations including the WHBPAC, the Westhampton Cultural Consortium, the Westhampton Youth Alliance, the Moriches Bay Project, and others.